The start of my writing journey ...

 My Short Story Anthology, Everything in Between: Stories of Family, Loss and Love was published in April 2022.

 I also write romance books under my pen name, Giselle Miller.
 I'm currently drafting Book One in my Queens Falls contemporary romance series.
 The series follows the five Fontaine sisters, how they find love as they build a new life in Queens Falls in Tasmania.
 Books one and two in the series will be launched in 2023.
-I’m also writing a friends-to-lovers contemporary romance called I've Always Loved You, Georgie Summers, set in Mount Tamborine in Queensland, Australia.
+I’m also writing a friends-to-lovers contemporary romance called I've Always Loved You, Georgie Summers, set in the hinterland in South-East Queensland, Australia.

 I'm an advocate for Australian stories and for the Australian narrative voice to find its place within our global village.